oxcamne/oxcam/docs/py4web_pythonanywhere.md

 Next create a py4web directory using the command `mkdir py4web` and switch to it using the command `cd py4web`.

 Complete the installation by running the command `py4web setup apps`.
-You can answer 'N' to most of them, but be sure to answer 'Y' to **_dashboard**.
+You can answer 'N' to most of them, but be sure to answer 'Y' to **_dashboard, _documentationc, _minimal, and _scaffold**.

 Next use the command `py4web set_password` to create a password for the **Py4web Dashboard**.
 Choose a secure password and make sure to keep it safely somewhere, you will need it later.